sanbox-irl/gml_fmt/README.md

 To test, see `./benches/samples/small_test.gml` and the built in bash script `run_sample.sh`.
 Alternatively, run the test suit with `test.sh`.
 Both require you to have a file `./ignored/output.yaml` (you will need to create the "ignored" directory).

 Before submitting a PR, you should run the test suit.
 Anything that fails the test suit will not be accepted.

+# Current To Do List

+## Platforms

+It is currently only a CLI, though the following platforms will be supported:

+- [x] A simple CLI to autoformat on request.
+- [ ] A watcher, spawned by the CLI, to format all .gml files in a project on save.
+- [ ] A GMEdit plugin to support formatting without saving.

+## Features

+- [x] Can handle code which will not compile.
+- [x] Extremely fast with few allocations.
+- [x] Opinionated.
+It will have only a few configuration options.
+- [ ] Can not yet handle line breaks.